2022 Chornobaivka attacks: Initial attacks (27 February–16 March)

 On the morning of 27 February, Russian forces took control of the airport.
 On the same day, Chornobaivka saw its first Ukrainian attack against Russian forces.
 The Ukrainian forces bombarded the Russian military with Turkish-made Bayraktar TB2 combat drones.
 The Ukrainian military released a video of the drones carrying out airstrikes on Russian positions, the first footage of Bayraktar drones in action since the beginning of the war.
 This event occurred on the second anniversary of the 2020 Balyun airstrikes by the Russian army that killed 34 Turkish soldiers in Syria.
 The Turkish embassy in Kyiv described the airstrikes at Chornobaivka as "revenge" for the 2020 Baylun incident and declared that "there is such a thing as divine justice".

-The next event in Chornobaivka occurred on 7 March, when the Ukrainian military claimed the destruction of 30 Russian military helicopters that had been stationed at the airport, as well other Russian equipment and manpower.
-Afterwards, on 15 March, Ukraine inflicted another attack on Russian forces in Chornobaivka.
-Governor of Mykolaiv Oblast Vitaliy Kim reported that as a result, Russian soldiers fled to the suburbs of the then-Russian-occupied Kherson.
-On 16 March, Ukrainian forces once again shelled the Russian-controlled airport, claiming destruction of seven military helicopters.
+On 2 March, Governor of Mykolaiv Oblast Vitaliy Kim announced another successful Ukrainian attack against Russian forces in Chornobaivka.
+Afterwards, on 7 March, the Ukrainian military claimed the destruction of 30 Russian military helicopters that had been stationed at the airport, as well other Russian equipment and manpower.
+On 15 March, Ukraine inflicted another attack on Russian forces in Chornobaivka.
+Kim reported that as a result, Russian soldiers fled to the suburbs of the then-Russian-occupied Kherson.
+On 16 March, Ukrainian forces once again shelled the Russian-controlled airport, destroying seven to fifteen military helicopters.
 The Wall Street Journal reported that "Ukraine carried out an airstrike on the Kherson airport, which is now a Russian airbase, and satellite imagery of the tarmac showed seven destroyed or damaged Russian helicopters, some of them engulfed in flames".